Matsushita Denki (the Matsushita Electric Industrial Company) is the name behind the Panasonic brand.

 - The KX-250 is an old-fashioned two-platen-knob machine.
 It also has slider switches you can use to set the typing mode, pitch and line spacing manually.
 On the KX-530 you have to enter a Code + Key-press combination.

-- The KX-R250 has a bigger and more readable LCD screen (author immediately contradicts himself re his last computer-related comment).
-While I normally prefer to type in T/W mode, you can easily switch to L/L (line by line) mode and not only check what you’ve written, but also check the approach of the dreaded hot zone via a character count at the far right of the screen.
+- The KX-R250 has a bigger and more readable 37 character plus counter LCD screen.
+While I normally prefer to type in T/W mode, you can easily switch to L/L (line by line) mode and not only check what you’ve written, but also check the approach of the dreaded hot zone via the character count at the far right of the screen.

 - The KX-250 has a removable power cord, which I always prefer.
 Cable and plug are easily stowed inside the machine.